 - SMTP Host: The SMTP host address.
 This is required.
 Consult your administrator. - SMTP Port: The SMTP port number.
 This is required.
-Consult your administrator. - From: The email address to which to send the email.
+Consult your administrator. - From: The email address from which to send the email.
 This is required. - To: The email address to which to send the email.
 This is required and may contain multiple entries. - Subject: The subject for the email.
 This is required.
 You can include the value from any column in the alert table in your subject.
-Click the Show More link at the bottom of the dialog to see the alert column values you can use in the Subject. - Body: The body of the email.
+Click Insert \$alert < Value > and select one or more applicable alert value(s). - Body: The body of the email.
 This is optional.
-Click the Show More link at the bottom of the dialog to see the alert column values you can use in the Subject. - User: The user name for the account from which you are sending the email.
+Click Insert \$alert < Value > and select one or more applicable alert value(s). - User: The user name for the account from which you are sending the email.
 This is optional. - Password: The password for the account from which you are sending the email.
 This is optional.